st2654/hni/README.md

 Once the account is established they can send a text the shortcode to start an order.
 A few questions and text messages later they will have created an order and received instructions on how and where to pick it up.

 On the backend we employ volunteers through various organizations and automation to fulfill and pay for the order at a local restaurant.
+Through the user interface a volunteer is given an order to place and a secured, tracked and audited method to pay for it.
+When the order placement is complete the volunteer simply moves on to the next order for fulfillment.
+There is a desire to be able to begin fulfilling orders in a more automated fashion in the future without human efforts.

 ## Recognizing the Absurd